Saydemr/PIWORKS/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-To run the jar file please write java -jar ./PIWORKS.jar < input.txt in the same directory with jar file.
+To run the jar file please write "java -jar ./PIWORKS.jar < input.txt" to console in the same directory with jar file.

 Remember to check your java PATH variable whether it is correctly set.